-The Dean of Students will review the request for an appeal to determine whether or not the student has demonstrated valid grounds for an appeal to proceed.
+The Academic Registrar or their nominee will review the request for an appeal to determine whether or not the student has demonstrated valid grounds for an appeal to proceed.
 If it is determined that the student has demonstrated a valid case for an appeal to proceed then the case will be referred to a Disciplinary Appeal Hearing (Serious Misconduct).
-If the Dean of Students does not find this to be the case a Completion of Procedures letter will be issued, in accordance with the format prescribed by the Office of the Independent Adjudicator for Higher Education.
+If the Academic Registrar or their nominee does not find this to be the case a Completion of Procedures letter will be issued, in accordance with the format prescribed by the Office of the Independent Adjudicator for Higher Education .

-An appeal review by the Dean of Students should normally be completed in no more than 30 working days.
+An appeal review by the Academic Registrar or their nominee should normally be completed in no more than 30 working days.